tdneuron/TDNeuron/README.md

 ## Visual modelling

 The modelling interface of TDNeuron is completely TouchDesigner-based.
 It uses the regular controls and the same patching mechanisms, like those one uses when creating a regular network.
 In addition, the 'nodes' in the model show extended realtime information about the data flowing through the layer.
 This gives great insights on what the machine is actually learning at any given time or for bug-fixing.
-Since TouchDesigner is a visually oriented programming environment, there is no need to code a single letter with TDNeuron, in order to build a deep learning model.
+Since TouchDesigner is a visually oriented programming environment, there is no need to code a single letter with TDNeuron to build a deep learning model.

 ## GPU powered